linode/docs/docs/networking/diagnostics/netcat/netcat.md

 {{< output >}}
 listening on [any] 1234 ...
-tar: Removing leading `/' from member names /home/mtsouk/var/
+tar: Removing leading `/' from member names /home/username/var/
-/home/mtsouk/var/slide.tar.ORG
+/home/username/var/slide.tar.ORG
 {{< /output >}}

-The previous command creates a TCP server that listens on TCP port number 1234 on the host with the `127.0.0.1` IP address.
+This creates a TCP server that listens on TCP port number 1234 on the host with the `127.0.0.1` IP address.
 Generally speaking, using `127.0.0.1` as the server IP address is more secure than using one of the real IP addresses of your Linux machine provided that both the server and the client are on the same